 What the Rating Is All About

-It is a measure of the total energy input regarding electricity used against the cooling output in a typical cooling season.
+It’s a measure of the total energy input regarding electricity used against the cooling output in a typical cooling season.
 The SEER rating is going to be a requirement based on exactly where you live in the United States as well.

 There are standards that AC Jacksonville manufacturers have to follow when it comes to SEER standards.
-This means that individual air conditioning systems have to have a SEER rating at a required level to be legally manufactured and installed in and around homes.
+This means that individual air conditioning systems have to have a SEER rating at a required level to be legally manufactured and installed in homes.

 SEER requirements are going to vary depending on where you live.
-A state such s Florida is going to have a higher SEER requirement than a state such as Massachusetts.
+A state such as Florida is going to have a higher SEER requirement than a state such as Massachusetts.
 This is because the unit is going to be running that much more and will be using far more of its power to get to the needed temperature.

 Ranges of SEERs

-The SEER rating is something you certainly want to focus in on as a consumer shopping for a new AC Jacksonville.
-The units that have higher SEER ratings may cost more up front but will give you energy efficiency gains as the years go by.
+The SEER rating is something you certainly want to focus on as a consumer shopping for a new AC in Jacksonville.
+The units that have higher SEER ratings may cost more upfront but will give you energy efficiency gains as the years go by.
 Our team of professionals can work with you to help determine the optimal energy efficiency balance to find that ideal SEER rating for you.